artxfm/xox_player/README.md

 # xox_player

-Eventually this will be a cross platform app to simply play the WXOX radio stream.
-Ideally this will be easily customized/repurposed by other stations, and maintained by the community so that nobody has to build one of these again.
+A cross platform app to simply play the WXOX radio stream.
+Ideally this will be easily customized/repurposed by other stations, and maintained by the community so that nobody has to build one of these from scratch again.

 Big thanks to